Inside: The Lord used the influence of Timothy’s mother and grandmother in bringing him to saving faith.

 It seems that Timothy’s dad was a Greek unbeliever (Acts 16:1).
 The Scriptures don’t tell us why Eunice married a man who was not a believer.
-The Old Testament was clear that Jews should not marry unbelievers but I love the story of Eunice because it gives hope to those that are in mixed marriages.
-Eunice, by God’s grace, raised up Timothy who the Lord used mightily and this gives hope and encouragement to your role and influence even if your husband is not a believer.
+The Old Testament was clear that Jews should not marry unbelievers, but I love the story of Eunice because it gives hope to those that are in mixed marriages.
+Eunice, by God’s grace, raised Timothy, who the Lord used mightily, and this gives hope and encouragement to your role and influence even if your husband is not a believer.

 Ways to Influence Our Children in the Faith:

 As stated above, we must have a sincere faith.
 A sincere faith is one that has repented and believed upon the glorious Gospel of Jesus Christ.
 Our children can sense hypocrisy pretty easily.
-This doesn’t mean perfection, but does mean that we walk with Christ every day.
+This doesn’t mean perfection but does mean that we walk with Christ every day.
 Our children need to see the importance of God’s Word in our lives.
-Do they see us spending time in His Word and in prayer?
+Do they see us spending time in His Word and prayer?
 Do they see us with repentant hearts in our home when we sin against another family member?
-How are our words when we talk about others in our home?
+How are our words when we talk about others in our homes?
 Is love as described in 1 Corinthians 13 lived out?

 Are you submissive to your husband?
-Do you express spiritual weak areas in your own life to your children and how you are continuing to desire to grow in them?
+Do you express spiritually weak areas in your own life to your children and how you are continuing to desire to grow in them?
 Is there a true thankfulness and joy in your heart when you talk about the Lord.